Skip to main content

 About

-High On Life 2 is a single player shooter game with comedy and science fiction themes.
+High On Life 2 is a single player action game with a comedy theme.
 It was developed by Squanch Games, Inc. and was released on February 13, 2026.
 It received mostly positive reviews from both critics and players.

 An intergalactic conspiracy threatens the fate of humanity!
 Team up with a wide cast of talking alien guns as you shoot, stab, and skate your way through the exotic locales to take down the bad guys and save your favorite species (humans)!